+Improper service documen- X Х Increase staff training & improve professionalism.
+Excellent clinical documentation We have excelled in this area.
+Staff are

+tation Standard using

+utilization of collaborative

+collaborative documentation.

+documentation.
+Outside audits

+Supervisors of our

+monitor case documentation

+notes.
+Proactive have been

+clinical good.
+We

+supervision.
+Keep trained staff to

+training manuals properly

+up to date. document

+Maintain when using

+professional telehealth.

+liability insurance.

-Poor Χ Χ Proactive clinical Excellent The pandemic
+Poor Х Х Proactive clinical Excellent The pandemic

 outcomes supervision.
 Use outputs and resulted in

 or outputs evidence-based outcomes. much lower

-or carpare practices.
-Staff outcomos. outputs than
+practices.
+Staff outputs than

 training. would have

-Training. occurred
+occurred

 otherwise.
 We

 worked on

 accessibility

 and

 engagement

 strategies, but

 much of the

 impact was

-unavoidable,

-so we lowered
+unavoidable, so we lowered

 our direct

 service

 expectations.

 Continued to

 provide weekly

 clinical

 supervision.

-Use of EBP

-recorded in

-clients' records.

-HEALTH

-&

-SAFETY

-Serious X Χ Safety trainings for Avoidance of Very few staff

-on-site all staff members. serious worked in our

-accident Maintain proper accidents. offices after the

-insurance.
-Active COVID-19

-Safety Team. outbreak.
-No

-Timely repair of on-site

-hazards. accidents by

-staff were

-reported.

-A delivery truck

-ran into the

-1

-lobby window at 148 th and broke it.
+supervision.

+Use of EBP recorded in clients' records.
+HEALTH & SAFETY Serious on-site accident X X Safety trainings for all staff members.
+Maintain proper insurance.
+Active Safety Team.
+Timely repair of hazards.
+Avoidance of serious accidents.
+Very few staff worked in our offices after the COVID-19 outbreak.
+No on-site accidents by staff were reported.
+A delivery truck ran into the lobby window at 148 th and broke it.
 No one was hurt, but the window had to be replaced.
 Traffic accident X X Properly orient staff members who are drivers.
 Staff training.
 Minimize travel.
 Ask City for flags at cross walk at 148 th .
-Maintain vehicle insurance or consider decommissioning the agency van.
+Maintain vehicle insurance or consider de- commissioning the agency van.
 Reduce number of annual traffic accidents.
 Staff had no traffic accidents.
 We decided to retire the agency van at the end of 2020.
-Fire incident X Х Safety trainings for all staff members.
+Fire incident X X Safety trainings for all staff members.
 Train staff members about safety plan.
-Maintain adequate property insurance.
 No fires.
 No fires occurred.

-Disaster X Х Educate staff regarding our Emergency Operations Plan.
+Maintain adequate property insurance.
+Disaster X X Educate staff regarding our Emergency Operations Plan.
 Contingency planning.
 Maintain adequate insurance.
 As small an impact on our operations and continuation as possible.
 With the COVID-19 outbreak, we implemented our Emergency Operations Plan.
 We trained staff regularly as we updated the plan.
 We maintained the same level of insurance.
 Potential of violence or harmful situations X X De-escalation & other safety trainings; safety drills; safety inspections; implement safety protocols for new situations.
 No violence or threat of violence occurs at CHS, or if it occurs, harm is minimized.
 The few cases of behavioral escalation by clients were controlled with de-escalation techniques.
 No remarkable situations occurred.
 LEGAL Sexual harassment charges X X Training during orientation and annually thereafter.
 Maintain proper insurance.
 No sexual harassment incidents.
 No sexual harassment incidents were reported.
-HIPAA or 42 CFR violation X X Training in confidentiality.
+HIPAA or 42 CFR violation x X Training in confidentiality.
 Maintain insurance (including cyber insurance).
-Training about HIPAA security.
-HIPAA security audit.
 0 reportable incidents Only minor violations were reported, and none had any consequence to the agency.
-Cyber insurance was maintained.
-We conducted our standard HIPAA Security audits with no major concerns found.
-Malpractice lawsuit.
-X X Educate staff on documentation techniques.
-Effective client grievance process.
-Regular supervision, 0 lawsuits No lawsuits were filed against us.